The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Why in the hell are you automatically reverting to race when we are speaking about a master code?

-Case in point, like three years back, they said they were going to stop saying master bedroom.
+Case in point, a few years back, they said they were going to stop saying master bedroom.

 You guys remember this?